How to use a Canada VPN proxy service

 1. Use 2-step verification

 Even the strongest passwords can get compromised.
-2-step verification, or 2-factor authentication solves that problem by letting you use your password and your phone to log into an online account.
-That way, even if someone steals your password, they still won’t be able to log into your account (unless they’ve somehow also stolen your phone).
+Two-step verification, or two-factor authentication, solves that problem by requiring you to have both your password and your phone to log in to an online account.
+That way, even if crooks steal your password, they still won’t be able to log in to your account (unless they’ve somehow also stolen your phone).

 2. Encrypt your smartphone